citp/privacy-policy-historical/j/jp/jpg/jpgmag.com.md

 A cookie is a small amount of data, which often includes an anonymous unique identifier, that is sent to your browser from a web site's computers and stored on your computer's hard drive.

   * You can configure your browser to accept all cookies, reject all cookies, or notify you when a cookie is set.
-  * If you reject all cookies, you will not be able to use JPG Magazine products or services that require you to "sign in," and you may not be able to take full advantage of the JPG Magazine service.
+  * If you reject all cookies, you will not be able to use JPG Magazine products or services that require you to "sign in" and you may not be able to take full advantage of the JPG Magazine service.
   * JPG Magazine uses its own cookies for a number of purposes, including to:

     * Access your information when you "sign in".